Block, Inc.: Financials

 The company's valuation in October 2014 was $6 billion.
-On November 19, 2015, Square had its IPO on the New York Stock Exchange with an initial valuation of $2.9 billion, down by more than half from its last valuation in October 2014 at $6 billion.
+On November 19, 2015, Block had its IPO on the New York Stock Exchange with an initial valuation of $2.9 billion, down by more than half from its last valuation in October 2014 at $6 billion.
 The series E funding shares had different rights than the common shares sold at the IPO, therefore the $6 billion 'valuation' from October 2014 is wrong.
 Although the firm was yet to make a profit as of 2015 and had lost $420 million since 2012, it had decreased its losses from 44% of revenues to 16% in the six months leading up to its IPO.
-For the fiscal year 2018, Square reported losses of US$38 million, with an annual revenue of US$3.299 billion, an increase of 49.0% over the previous fiscal cycle.
+For the fiscal year 2018, Block reported losses of US$38 million, with an annual revenue of US$3.299 billion, an increase of 49.0% over the previous fiscal cycle.
+The company reported $24.12 billion in revenue, $892 million in operating income, $2.9 billion in net income and $240.81 billion in gross payment volume (GPV) for the year 2024.
+It also stated that it had 11,372 employees, $36.78 billion in total assets and $21.27 billion in total stockholders' equity by the end of the year.

 Business

 Operations

 Block was co-founded by Twitter creator Jack Dorsey under the name Square.
 Dorsey also serves as chief executive officer and Amrita Ahuja serves as chief financial officer.
 Block's office is in San Francisco.
 The firm has more than 5,000 employees.

 Block's payment platform, Square, has been available in the United States since 2010 and the company launched in Canada at the end of 2012.
 In March 2020, Square implemented remote work due to the COVID-19 pandemic.
 In May 2020, Square announced that some of its workers would be allowed to be permanent remote workers.
 As of 2021, although Block's real estate footprint remains intact, they no longer have a designated headquarters location.